sspacedoutz/sspacedoutz/README.md

-c+h, kinda inactive , int is ok..ok?im friendly ok..? i like having friends ok..? younger than 15 iwc or dni.ok?ok
+kinda inactive , int and c+h is ok! socially awkward but i'd love more friends ^_^!

+younger than 15 prob wont be friends i want oomfs around my age!!

  <p align="center">